 As always, they’re rocking a combination of Merino, nylon, and spandex for the clutch blend of fibers.
 Always solid, definitely some of the best backpacking socks you can buy!

-Women’s Version: Darn Tough Merino Wool Hiker Boot Sock Full Cushion Socks
+Women’s Model: Darn Tough Merino Wool Hiker Boot Sock Full Cushion Socks

 Injinji has been around for years and seems to gain and then lose traction within the hiking community.
 The socks have an extremely unique feature – individual toe pockets!